-- 64. Customer and Stakeholder Satisfaction is an indicator of how satisfied customers and stakeholders are with National Grid.
-To reflect the importance of customer and stakeholder satisfaction in today's society, a new financial incentive was introduced utilising the output of satisfaction surveys. - 65.
-Recognising the need to implement a new customer strategy on the back of the evolving energy industry and changes to its customer base, National Grid introduced a formal customer12 survey in 2009 to help identify potential improvements to our customer service levels.
-From April 2013 National Grid has also been seeking feedback from stakeholders13. - 66.
-National Grid carries out surveys twice a year to assess customer and stakeholder satisfaction with our activities.
-The survey asks customers to rate our performance on a scale of 1 to 10, where 1 is very dissatisfied and 10 is very satisfied for a range of services. - 67.
-Our surveys cover both the 'System Operator' and 'Transmission Owner' aspects of our role to align with customers' and stakeholders' experience of how we operate as an integrated provider of transmission services. - The incentive scheme provides an incentive revenue or loss to National Grid 68. of up to 1% of National Grids allowed revenue. - 69.
-For 2015/16, the incentive scheme parameters for the stakeholder satisfaction element of the scheme are subject to a consultation, which is currently being led by the Authority.
-The resulting scheme will be updated on completion.
-For 2014/15, the scheme comprised: - For customers, a target satisfaction level of 6.9 with an incentivised range between 5.3 and 8.5; and - For stakeholders, a target satisfaction level of 5.5 with an incentivised range between 3.0 and 8.0 - 70.
-For 2014/15 the overall satisfaction level for customers contributed 90% of the annual incentive revenue with the remaining 10% derived from the overall satisfaction level of stakeholders.
+- 65. Customer and Stakeholder Satisfaction is an indicator of how satisfied customers and stakeholders are with National Grid.
+To reflect the importance of customer and stakeholder satisfaction in today's society, National Grid is incentivised to survey its customers and stakeholders to measure their overall satisfaction. - 66.
+National Grid carries out surveys on a trigger based process in order to capture customer and stakeholder feedback in a timely and relevant manner.
+The survey asks customers to rate their overall satisfaction with National Grid Transmission on a scale of 1 to 10, where 1 is very dissatisfied and 10 is very satisfied for a range of services and engagement. - 67.
+Our surveys cover both the 'System Operator' and 'Transmission Owner' aspects of our role to align with customers' and stakeholders' experience of how we operate as an integrated provider of transmission services. - 68.
+The incentive scheme provides an incentive reward or penalty to National Grid of up to +/- 1% of National Grids annual allowed revenue. - 69.
+The incentive scheme parameters for the stakeholder satisfaction element are currently subject to a consultation, which is being led by the Authority.
+The resulting scheme parameters will be updated on completion.